biotope/biotope-boilerplate/README.md

 ## Patterns

-We use different boilerplates to keep our coding structure as homogenous as possible.
+We use different boilerplates to keep our code structure as homogeneous as possible.

 ### JavaScript / TypeScript

 #### jQuery TypeScript Plugins - Advanced

-The boilerplate contains a local demo integration of the VI jQuery Boilerplate.
+The boilerplate contains a local demo integration of the Biotope jQuery Boilerplate.
-See `src/resources/ts/jquery.plugin.advanced.ts` for a local demo.
+See [jquery.plugin.advanced.ts](https://github.com/biotope/biotope/blob/demo-5.x/src/resources/ts/jquery.plugin.advanced.ts) in the demo branch for a local demo.

-For more informations have a look at the repository: https://github.com/vi-plugins/jquery-boilerplate
+For more information have a look at the repository: https://github.com/vi-plugins/jquery-boilerplate

 If you are going to write generic plugins that might be useful in lots of other projects, please mirror the repository above and add them to our [vi-plugins](https://github.com/vi-plugins) project.